mikerst/mikethomas.design/src/work/better-briefing-with-podio.md

 	<figcaption>Through a roundtable with key stakeholders, some common concerns emerged.</figcaption>
 </figure>

-We gathered key users of the system in meeting room and asked for feedback and a few common issues emerged pretty quickly.
+We gathered key stakeholders of the system together in meeting room and asked for feedback.
+As can be seen above, a few common issues emerged pretty quickly.

-1. The form was too long and felt over engineered
+1. The form was too long
-2. The various inputs on the form weren&rsquo;t always clear.

-I don&rsquo;t have access to this workspace any more, however the below should help to illustrate the problems mentioned.
+2. It wasn't clear enough what information was being asked for.

 <figure>
 	<img src="/_assets/img/case-study__briefing__form-start.jpg" />
-	<figcaption>For illustrative purposes, the form looked something like the above.
-Slightly confusing, overlapping fields, or things that didn&rsquo;t feel necesssary, including some in-house persona names which weren&rsquo;t entirely clear at a glance. </figcaption>
+	<figcaption>Slightly confusing in purpose, an illustration of the approximate state-of-play at the time.</figcaption>
 </figure>